rajvir00/aztec/README.md

-# aztec-sequencer-setup-guide
+## Node Guide :

+This will work on Mac and Linux based devices.
 - Pc or VPS
 - docker
 - at least 5GB of ram.

-## Node Guide :

-This will work on Mac and Linux based devices.
+-
 ### Step 1 : Install dependencies

 MacOS